prakkashm/Diwali-Air-Pollution-Data-Analysis/README.md

 - Interpolation: Estimating unknown data point (values) with the help of already known data points.
 - Kriging: A type of interpolation originated from and generally used in geoscience.
 - Using Kriging on a Delhi Air Pollution dataset to predict estimate pollutant concentration values.

+## Refer to the presentation for the analysis.